-1.0 Integrated pest management: cultural-control, chemical control, biological control, herbal control, legal control.
+- 1.0 Integrated pest management: cultural-control, chemical control, biological control, herbal control, legal control. - 2.0 Rodent and birds as Pest and their management

-- 2.0 Sericulture: Types of silk, species of silk moth (scientific names), Silkworms and their host plants, mulberry silk worm culture, natural enemies and diseases of silkworm and their control - 3.0 Apiculture: Species of honey bees in India, life history of Apis ceranaindica, agriculture techniques, bee products and their uses, natural enemies and diseases of honey bee and their control. - 4.0 Lac culture: lac insect (Scientific name), composition of lac, strains of lac insect, cultivation of lac host plants (in brief) processing of lac and uses of lac.
+- 3.0 Sericulture: Types of silk, species of silk moth (scientific names), Silkworms and their host plants, mulberry silk worm culture, natural enemies and diseases of silkworm and their control - 4.0 Apiculture: Species of honey bees in India, life history of Apis ceranaindica, agriculture techniques, bee products and their uses, natural enemies and diseases of honey bee and their control. - 5.0 Lac culture: lac insect (Scientific name), composition of lac, strains of lac insect, cultivation of lac host plants (in brief) processing of lac and uses of lac.